Video Encoding Render Settings

 - Best: 1m17s

-For these settings, fast
+For these settings, fast is slightly faster, but

 it’s not a huge difference and scales with the encoder speed